New to Newsroom by the Bay? The best introduction to our summer multimedia program begins here ... with our students' work.

-Students at NBTB are taught by some of the nation’s top journalism educators.
+Students at Newsroom by the Bay are taught by some of the nation’s top journalism educators.
 They have the opportunity to meet and learn from professional and college media guest speakers.
 And they practice what they learn using the latest digital tools.
 Our program blends tried-and-true journalism curricula with 21st century digital literacy and multimedia training.

 Our goals are to: